L0G4N2/P.S.S.S/README.md

 # P.S.S.S
-C++ Code for the 24-25 VEX Season
+C++ Code for the 24-25 VEX Season Using the JAR Template *The_Logangster* is the only file that will be getting updated for the rest of the season.
-*Autonomous may or may not have to be split again* Left side of the Drivetrain doesn't work ;( *for now* *The_Logangster* won't be updated until further notice
+*Autonomous* still needs to be perfected along with the build of the *Robot* itself.